AM-ash-OR-AM-I/midsem-answer/answer/ems_endsems.md

 - Source: [117, 118, 108, 6]

 ### 9. Justify India is a mega biodiversity nation in the world

-India is considered a mega biodiversity nation because it has a diverse range of flora and fauna, with many species found only in India and not found anywhere else in the world.
-It is estimated that 18% of Indian plants are endemic, meaning they are found only in India.
-India also ranks among the top 10 or 15 countries for its variety of plants and animals, with high species diversity of ferns, orchids, and insects.
-With 89 National Parks and 500 Wildlife Sanctuaries, India has a large number of protected areas that are home to rare and endangered species like the snow leopard, Hangul deer, and pygmy hog.
-India has also signed international agreements and conventions like the World Heritage Convention and the Convention in the Trade of Endangered Species, showing its commitment to protecting its rich biodiversity.
-Additionally, India's unique geographical position between three distinctive centers of biological evolution has contributed to its high levels of biodiversity.
-All of these factors make India a mega biodiversity nation in the world.
+- **Flora and Fauna**: India has a diverse range of plant and animal species, many of which are endemic (18% of Indian plants).
+- **Global Ranking**: Ranks among the top 10-15 countries for species variety, with rich diversity in ferns, orchids, and insects.
+- **Protected Areas**: 89 National Parks and 500 Wildlife Sanctuaries protect rare and endangered species like snow leopards and Hangul deer.
+- **International Commitments**: India is a signatory to the World Heritage Convention and the Convention on International Trade in Endangered Species.
+- **Geographical Significance**: Positioned between three centers of biological evolution, contributing to its rich biodiversity.
+- **Conclusion**: India's unique biodiversity makes it a mega biodiversity nation globally.

 - Source: [116, 118, 117, 132]